hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/534_073_brother_disciples.md

 which Kali and others may superintend by turns.
-In the evening there should be another class, with a little practice in meditation and Sankirtanas etc. You may divide the work, and set apart one day for Yoga, a day for Bhakti, another for Jnâna, and so forth: It will be excellent if you fix a routine like this, so that outside people also may join in the evening classes.
+In the evening there should be another class, with a little practice in meditation and Sankirtanas etc. You may divide the work, and set apart one day for Yoga, a day for Bhakti, another for Jnāna, and so forth: It will be excellent if you fix a routine like this, so that outside people also may join in the evening classes.
 And every Sunday, from ten in the morning up till night, there should be a continuous succession of